sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 }
 ```
 Confirm that the returned state is `QUEUED` or `COMPLETED`.
 If interested in previewing the results, go to the URL `https://[your-sourcegraph-server-url]/<applyURL>`

+For those familiar with the Sourcegraph CLI, [src-cli](https://sourcegraph.com/github.com/sourcegraph/src-cli), this is analogous to execute the src batch preview command.

 ### 6. Wait for Batch Spec Execution to Complete